Pilot Sites Supports & Contracts

 In the Pilot Project, Preschool For All provides school-day and full-day schedules five days per week.

 Full Day (10 hours) / Full Year (September - August with up to 4 total weeks off or up to 20 calendar days of closures not including observed holidays)

 School Day (6 hours) / School Year (900 hours total for the program year)

 Family Application Process & Retention

-Family applications will be accepted through an online application system and prioritized families will be matched with slots at Pilot Sites.
+Family applications are accepted through an online application system and prioritized families are matched with slots at Pilot Sites.
 Providers must accept and enroll the families that are matched with them.
-Providers will work with the Preschool & Early Learning Division on continuity of care for currently enrolled children.
+Providers work with the Preschool & Early Learning Division on continuity of care for currently enrolled children.

 Pilot sites must agree to retain all children in their care.
 There are no suspensions or expulsions allowed in Preschool for All.

-Funding for Pilot Sites will be determined by the number of contracted slots and the services offered to families, including transportation.
-Estimated funding amounts for the 2023-24 year are:
+Funding for Pilot Sites is determined by the number of contracted slots and the services offered to families, including transportation.
+Current funding amounts for the 2023-24 year are: